renewalsa-websites/craft-template/docs/email-crm-and-salesforce.md

 As a rule of thumb, most Renewal SA websites will not directly email 'customers' or members of the public.
 If using salesforce for all forms, then the only outgoing emails for the site will be password resets, user account notifications etc.

 Renewal SA uses [Mailgun](https://www.mailgun.com/) as it's SMTP sending service of choice, and has a Renewal SA account.
-The [Mailgun WordPress plugin](https://wordpress.org/plugins/mailgun/) is provided as part of the template.
+The [Craft CMS Mailgun](https://plugins.craftcms.com/mailgun) adapter has been included in this template for ease of use.

 If the website is relatively small, and only sending user account related emails to admins, then it's suitable to use the 'generic' renewalsa email domain of `renewalsa.com.au`.
 This is a `.com.au` to avoice getting blocked by statenet filters, which will block `.sa.gov` emails coming in from outside the network.